Comparability graph: Definitions and characterization

+Cocomparability graph

+A cocomparability graph is the complement of a comparability graph.
+That is, given a comparability graph G = (V, E), its cocomparability graph G̅ = (V, E̅) has the same vertex set but complementary edge set: two vertices are adjacent in G̅ if and only if they are not adjacent in G.

+Cocomparability graphs are precisely the intersection graphs of continuous curves between two parallel lines, or equivalently, the intersection graphs of intervals on two parallel lines.
+A graph is a cocomparability graph if and only if its complement admits a transitive orientation.

+Cocomparability graphs form an important subclass of perfect graphs, inheriting this property from the fact that both comparability graphs and their complements are perfect (by Dilworth's theorem and Mirsky's theorem respectively).

+Every cocomparability graph is asteroidal triple-free (AT-free).
+This places them within the hierarchy: interval ⊂ permutation ⊂ trapezoid ⊂ cocomparability ⊂ AT-free.

+The class of cocomparability graphs is self-complementary in the sense that the complement of a cocomparability graph is a comparability graph, and vice versa.

+Interval graphs are exactly the graphs that are chordal and have cocomparability complements; that is, the complement of any interval graph is a comparability graph, and the comparability relation is called an interval order.

+Cocomparability graphs are a subclass of string graphs; the complement of every comparability graph is a string graph.

 Relation to other graph families

 Every complete graph is a comparability graph, the comparability graph of a total order.
 All acyclic orientations of a complete graph are transitive.
 Every bipartite graph is also a comparability graph.
 Orienting the edges of a bipartite graph from one side of the bipartition to the other results in a transitive orientation, corresponding to a partial order of height two.
 As Seymour (2006) observes, every comparability graph that is neither complete nor bipartite has a skew partition.

-The complement of any interval graph is a comparability graph.
-The comparability relation is called an interval order.
-Interval graphs are exactly the graphs that are chordal and that have comparability graph complements.

 A permutation graph is a containment graph on a set of intervals.
 Therefore, permutation graphs are another subclass of comparability graphs.

 The trivially perfect graphs are the comparability graphs of rooted trees.

 Cographs can be characterized as the comparability graphs of series-parallel partial orders; thus, cographs are also comparability graphs.

 Threshold graphs are another special kind of comparability graph.

 Every comparability graph is perfect.
 The perfection of comparability graphs is Mirsky's theorem, and the perfection of their complements is Dilworth's theorem; these facts, together with the perfect graph theorem can be used to prove Dilworth's theorem from Mirsky's theorem or vice versa.
 More specifically, comparability graphs are perfectly orderable graphs, a subclass of perfect graphs: a greedy coloring algorithm for a topological ordering of a transitive orientation of the graph will optimally color them.

-The complement of every comparability graph is a string graph.